 At one extreme there was the Exmouth branch - the nearest the West Country comes to a suburban-type commuter railway - which still thrives as the ‘Avocet Line’ with stunning views of the Exe Estuary; and the Paignton branch, which could for many years almost be considered a main-line.
 At the other end of the scale was the Culm Valley Light Railway, an oddity which demanded restrictions on rolling stock and locomotives with a short wheelbase.
 Many Devon branch lines were originally built to the broad gauge and were later narrowed, some lasting until the very end of the wider gauge in 1892.

 Our railway odyssey includes visits to Axminster, Seaton, Sidmouth, Exmouth, Tiverton, Newton Abbot, Torquay, Paignton, Brixham, Dartmouth and a host of villages where minor stations and halts were once a lifeline to Devon’s rural community.
 Happily, not all these branch lines have been lost forever.
 Several have been recreated as preserved lines, and among the many highlights of our tour are visits to South Devon Railway, Devon Railway Centre, the Dartmouth Steam Railway, the Exeter & Teign Valley Railway and Seaton Tramway.
 The enthusiasm of those people who are keeping Devon’s railway heritage alive helps to make this DVD an essential addition to your collection, or an ideal gift.

-N.B.
-Branch Lines of Devon Volume 2, which will feature the North and West of the county, is due for release in October 2016.
+Branch Lines of Devon Volume 2, which features the North and West of the county, is also now available.
+Preview Clip